 After 15th of November - if you want to protect test.openprovider.nl, the file must be placed for test.openprovider.nl

-4. For DV certificates you will be also getting a free additional name: the www, e.g.
+4. For DV certificates (single domain) you will be also getting the "www" as additional name for free,

-If you order for test.openprovider.nl you get www.test.openprovider.nl for free and vice-verse
+If you order for test.openprovider.nl you get www.test.openprovider.nl for free and vice-versa.

 What is the impact?